-Objective: Students will analyze the causes, modes of transmission, signs, symptoms, treatment and prevention of STIs.
-Students will also determine risk factors that could cause a possible exposure to STIs.
-Students will also identify appropriate community agencies providing resources for treatment, information and support.
+Students will analyze the causes, modes of transmission, signs, symptoms, treatment and prevention of STIs.
+They will also determine risk factors that could cause a possible exposure to STIs.
+And identify appropriate community agencies providing resources for treatment, information and support.